 Kudzu can be used to make noodles or tea.
 The starch from the root also comes in white crumbly chunks that need to be crushed or dissolved in cool water.
 It’s this form of the kudzu plant that is used in this pudding recipe.

 Because of its starchy consistency, kudzu makes a great thickener for soup, stews, sauces or puddings.
 About 1.5 tablespoons of kudzu are needed per cup of liquid.
-For more of a jelling effect, use about 2 tablespoons.
+For more of a gelling effect, use about 2 tablespoons.
 Unlike thickeners such as cornstarch, kudzu it is not bleached or highly processed.

 Full of Mountain Goodness